RobertP-SyndicateLabs/SIC-lang/README.md

 SIC is a language of responsibility.

-Where most languages obscure intention with syntax, mutation, and ambiguity, SIC makes intention explicit.
+Where most languages obscure intent with syntax, mutation, and ambiguity, SIC makes intention explicit.

+It treats:

-It treats behavior as ceremony.
+behavior as ceremony

-It treats state as something to be honored.
+state as something to be honored

-It treats failure as something to be handled with dignity.
+failure as something to be handled with dignity

 Its aesthetic is ritual.
 Its purpose is clarity.